Volume to Value: Medical Imaging Leaders’ Advice on Purchase of Diagnostic Imaging Equipment

 By Greg Freiherr, collaborating editor, Imaging Technology News.

 The ongoing shift from volume to value could radically change decisions about the purchase of diagnostic imaging equipment.
 To gain insight on this topic, Carestream reached out to leaders in the imaging community.
-MD Buyline analysts, AHRA’s president, UVA’s CMIO, and others gave their perspective on how to allocate and invest in technology to ensure not only are the right resources in place today, but also for success in the future.
+MD Buyline analysts, AHRA’s past president, UVA’s CMIO, and others gave their perspective on how to allocate and invest in technology to ensure not only are the right resources in place today, but also for success in the future.

 Here are some of the opinions offered on the purchase of diagnostic imaging equipment during the Q&A.

 - “Consolidation has turned hospitals that were once competitors into members of an extended family.
 These integrated delivery networks have changed how equipment purchasing decisions are made.
 Whereas physicians may want the latest and greatest, the biggest and the best; more practical considerations are now being applied.”
 MD Buyline’s Tom Watson

 - “We have aging baby boomers who have strong desires to remain active for work and leisure.
 This will continue to grow needs in orthopaedic care.”
 Dr. Christopher (Cree) Gaskin, associate CMIO at the University of Virginia

 - “Ways to increase efficiency will be highly prized.
 If a vendor offers an image storage and viewing solution that meets the needs of all stakeholders across the enterprise, an implementation can save money and manpower while providing doctors a single access point to view all medical images on a given patient.”
 Dr. Gaskin

 - “If other providers are drawing patients from your territory to nearby metropolitan areas, and you want to keep patients, then your facility must be competitive.
 But you don’t need equipment with every single bell and whistle.
 If you are not going to do prostate imaging or spectroscopy, a 3T magnet may not be necessary.”
-AHRA President-Elect Bill Algee
+AHRA Past President Bill Algee